 My prayer for those of you reading is that you would be absolutely convinced of God’s sovereignty over salvation by reading the clear truths in His Word and that you will proclaim it without fear of rejection.
 It may not be a popular doctrine, but it is absolutely the crucial doctrine as related to our soteriology.
 All other doctrine flows from this very key foundation.
 You may get tossed out of Bible studies, scorned in your local church, ridiculed by friends and family, but rest assured, the sovereignty of God should be proclaimed, defended, and exalted wherever we go!

 On October 31st, most modern Americans can expect neighborhood kids to knock on their doors and ask for Candy.
 For reformed Christians, however, October 31st calls to mind a very different and unexpected kind of knock on the door.
 On October 31, 1517 Martin Luther nailed his controversial and revolutionary 95 theses to the door of Castle Church in Wittenberg, Germany.
 This defiant act against the Roman Catholic Church sparked the Protestant Reformation.
 Thus, some 500 years later, Protestants are still celebrating what has become known as “Reformation Day” on October 31st.
 Christians around the world owe a debt of gratitude to Martin Luther, an obscure monk who put his life on the line to challenge the prevailing and very false doctrines of the medieval Roman Catholic Church.
 The Lutheran Church, one of many denominations that grew out of the Reformation, bears his name.
 In trying to study more about this man and Lutheran doctrine itself, I began to read the historical doctrinal standard of the Lutheran church, the Book of Concord.
 Contained within that book are the Augsburg Confession, Luther’s larger and smaller catechisms, and three different ecumenical creeds.
 During my study of Lutheran doctrine, I have found much truth.
-However, I have also found at least four clear errors that distort the gospel of Jesus Christ: 1) Baptismal Regeneration, Error #2, Error #3, and Error #4.
+However, I have also found at least four clear errors 1) Baptismal Regeneration, Error #2, Error #3, and Error #4.
 This post is the first in a series of four in which I will refute each one of these errors with scripture (a method with which Luther himself would no doubt be satisfied).
 In this post, I refute the doctrine of Baptismal Regeneration.

 The burden I felt as I researched this doctrine was overwhelming.
 I began to see there was just so much error and contradiction to the gospel.
 I now feel so compelled to write on this topic as to not allow the gospel of Christ to be distorted in this way.
 I will begin to lay out my argument using Scripture as my only guide and Authority.
 “But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed.”
 Galatians 1:8 Before we begin, let me state that I’m aware that many of the early church fathers held to and taught a form of baptismal regeneration.
 Even though many of these teachers were spot on, in the end, these were fallible men.
 They are not above the Scripture.
 The Word must be our ultimate authority over all matters.
 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness.”
 2 Timothy 3:16 So church fathers cannot be our authority.
 Church tradition can not be our authority.
 Creeds and confessions can not be our authority.
 There is only one, the Written Word of God.